Looking to get a new phone but want to keep your current mobile number? Read on to learn how to do it simply and seamlessly.

-PACs are normally made up of three letters and six numbers.
-You may be charged a small administration fee for your Porting Authorisation Code, though many networks will provide this for free.
+PAC codes are normally made up of three letters and six numbers and your carrier will provide you with one for free.

 Porting your mobile number when buying online